⇐ LEFT – throw away stainless.

 ⇒Click here to (see 1:20 thru 7 minutes) learn about carbon steel kitchen knives from the original one and only Julia Child !
 This is a PBS show first broadcast in early spring of 1963.
 Julia talks about carbon steel kitchen knives; how to care for them and why to buy carbon steel kitchen knives in the first place.
+This whole video is wonderful, as the ever charming Ms. Child gives her unique take on French Onion Soup.
 She even takes the time to clean one of her blades.
-Although I would suggest avoiding using a scouring cleanser, and simply go right for a scrubbie sponge as shown as you read below.
+Although I would suggest avoiding using a scouring cleanser, and simply go right for a scrubbie sponge as shown as you read care instructions below.

 As far as the blade/surface portion of the knife is concerned, I rinse and wipe it off with a clean dry cotton kitchen towel after I use it.
 That is all I do, and the blade stays silvery gray.
 Then I leave it to air dry in the dish drain.